goauthentik/authentik/website/integrations/services/hashicorp-vault/index.md

 ## What is Vault

-> Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
+> HashiCorp Vault is an open-source tool for securely managing and storing sensitive data such as passwords, API keys, and encryption keys.
 >
 > -- https://vaultproject.io